 Comfortable and Crazy or Courageous and Changing?

 My choices were to remain in the comfortable world of my addiction and feel crazy, or use that courage and change.
 I also had to realize that I didn’t get myself into the risky situations all at once.
-My addiction progressed over time to more risky behaviors and self-destructive actions, and that making progress in my recovery would be incremental as well.

 Grey Hawk helped me simplify my early recovery.
 My priority was not to use.
 I made a commitment that no matter what happened, how I felt, or what compulsions and triggers occurred, I would not put drugs and alcohol in my system.